Due to an explosion of information, it sometimes takes longer to sift and find pertinent data than it does to read it!

 Cardio provides a great workout for the heart and lungs keeping senior adults fit to perform daily tasks and will also help prevent diseases such as heart disease and diabetes.

 It is also an excellent stress reliever as many forms of cardio are activities one performs for the enjoyment and social aspect of it such as badminton etc which will lead to a more fulfilling life.

 If I could only recommend 2 exercises for seniors it would be weight lifting and any form of cardio.
 As age increases, bone mass and lean body mass decrease.
 Lifting weights helps to increase bone density and muscle mass to keep individuals strong.
 It is important to note that seniors should begin with lower weights and progress slowly to avoid injury.
 Cardio will help keep the heart healthy, keep blood pressure down, and also aid in neuromuscular coordination and balance.
 Both weight lifting and cardio will increase an individual’s ability to perform activities of daily living (ADLs).

 The two types of exercises I would choose are;

 1. Power Walking – This is a very good active sport to help bring blood pressure down and keep that ‘fit’ feeling with seniors who may feel fatigued or get particularly tired very easily.
-With power walking, it can be very social especially with a group of friends who participant or would like to take part in having a fitness regime so the motivation levels are already increased.
+With power walking, it can be very social especially with a group of friends who participate or would like to take part in having a fitness regime so the motivation levels are already increased.

 2. Weighted exercises – As you get older, bones become more vulnerable and have a great risk of osteoporosis.
-Doing weight baring exercises will help strengthen up the bones to create a good posture preventing kyphosis which is common with those who work in an office, tall people and the elderly.
+Doing weight bearing exercises will help strengthen up the bones to create a good posture preventing kyphosis which is common with those who work in an office, tall people and the elderly.
 Weights will improve your stability when walking and doing other daily task and activities.

 Lydia Di Francesco, MBA, B.Soc.Sc – FitHealthy365